 - 3.1 Summarised below are some of the key elements of the systems and processes that underpin the Authority's governance arrangements: - 3.2 Identifying and Communicating the Authority's Mission and outcomes for citizens and service users: - 3.2.1 After consulting with the citizens of Merseyside and service users, assessing current risks and service priorities, the Authority prepares an Integrated Risk Management Plan (IRMP) that sets out the mission, aims and service objectives for the organisation.
-The Authority approved a 2015 2017 IRMP Supplement at its meeting on 26th February 2015.
-The IRMP Supplement established the service priorities for 2015/17. - 3.2.2 The Authority's Mission reflects a clear focus on the core duties and functions in relation to Operational Preparedness, Operational Response and Prevention and Protection.
+The Authority approved a new IRMP, 2017/20, on 23rd February 2017.
+The IRMP established the service priorities for 2017/20. - 3.2.2 The Authority's Mission reflects a clear focus on the core duties and functions in relation to Operational Preparedness, Operational Response and Prevention and Protection.
 The Authority's mission is to achieve; Safer Stronger Communities Safe Effective Firefighters.
-To deliver this the Authority has established four key corporate aims: - Excellent Operational Preparedness
+To deliver this the Authority has established four key corporate aims:

+• Excellent Operational Preparedness